Bathalum/agent-zero/app/FRONTEND_CONTRACT.md

 #### When to Use

-- Check if API key exists (check response for `api_key` field)
-- Refresh API key if it might have changed
-- Retrieve API key after credentials have been stored via `connect-agent-zero`
+- Retrieving or refreshing the stored API key

 #### Request